tezos/tezos-mirror/docs/user/node-configuration.rst

 Shell parameters
 ----------------

 Configuration options/parameters for the shell allow tuning the working of the :doc:`validation subsystem <../shell/validation>`.

-In particular, the synchronization heuristics implemented by the chain validator can be controlled using parameters such as the synchronization threshold or the latency, described in the documentation of the  :doc:`synchronization heuristics <../shell/sync>`.
+In particular, the synchronization heuristics implemented by the chain validator can be controlled using parameters such as the synchronization threshold or the latency, described in the documentation of the :doc:`synchronization heuristics
+<../shell/sync>`.

+Configuration parameters for the context's storage can also be done through environment variables, see :ref:`context_component`.